-For the enforcement of titles from states of the Lugano Convention, a fixed fee is incurred by the court called upon.
-In addition, only those costs are incurred which would also arise in enforcing a German title.
-They therefore depend on the specific enforcement measure chosen by the creditor.
+For the enforcement of titles from states of the Lugano Convention, a fixed fee is incurred by the court.
+In addition, only those costs are incurred that would arise in enforcing a German title.
+They, therefore, depend on the specific enforcement measure chosen by the creditor.